Registration

 The following section pertains to students who are enrolled in a CCAPP accredited pharmacy technician education program or an approved Bridging program:

-Please refer to Regulations 12.19 to 12.20.
+Those seeking licensure with the New Brunswick College of Pharmacists should refer to Regulations 12.19 to 12.20.

-An applicant for registration as a pharmacy technician student must be a student enrolled in, or a graduate of, a CCAPP or ACPE accredited pharmacy technician education program, or an approved Bridging program, in Canada.
+An applicant for registration as a pharmacy technician student must be a student enrolled in, or a graduate of, a CCAPP or ACPE accredited pharmacy technician education program, or an approved Bridging program in Canada.

 For this application, you will need the following items to upload to your online form:

-• Proof of identity (Canadian citizen, landed immigrant or holds a valid employment visa or valid Canadian work permit)
+1. Proof of identity (Canadian citizen, landed immigrant or holds a valid employment visa or valid Canadian work permit)

-• Canadian Criminal Record Check (dated within the last 6 months)
+2. Canadian Criminal Record Check

-• Local police or RCMP office – original criminal record check document must be mailed or dropped off in person at the College office.
+• Local police or RCMP office – An original criminal record check document must be mailed or dropped off in person at the College office.

-• Confirmation of enrolment from your school
+3. Confirmation of enrolment from your school

-• Please provide confirmation for the current term.
+Confirmation must be provided for the current term.

-• Proof of personal professional liability insurance as a Pharmacy Technician Student
+4. Proof of personal professional liability insurance as a Pharmacy Technician Student

-• Minimum amounts required for insurance:
+Minimum amounts required for insurance:

 • $1 million per occurrence